-Central to Eastern's mission and vision is the College's commitment to the development of each student as a well-educated individual.
-Consequently, the college requires a general education core curriculum as an integral component of all degree programs.
-The general education curriculum is intended to provide all students, regardless of major, with knowledge and skills, which serves as the foundation for lifelong learning, professional success and personal achievement.
+Central to Eastern's mission and vision is the College's commitment to developing each student as a well-educated individual.
+Consequently, the College requires a general education core curriculum as an integral component of all degree programs.
+The general education curriculum is intended to provide all students, regardless of major, with knowledge and skills to serve as a foundation for lifelong learning, professional success, and personal achievement.
 The general education program promotes the development of independent, critical and conceptual thinking skills and those skills necessary for effective communication.
-The general education curriculum demonstrates the College's commitment to provide appropriate, and relevant education to enhance the growth, and development of learners as they face the challenges of the 21st century.
+The general education curriculum demonstrates the College's commitment to providing appropriate and relevant education to enhance the growth and development of learners as they face the challenges of the 21st century.